veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 {{</ highlight >}}

+> **Perform the same changes for the anka-registry container.
+The configuration should look similar.**

 ### Test the Configuration

 Start or restart your Controller and test the new TLS configuration using `https://`.
 You can also try using `curl -v https://$HOST/api/v1/status`.